Nowadays, people are becoming more health-conscious. The consumer demand for healthy food options is increasing.

 Almonds are among the lowest-calorie nuts at 160 calories per ounce.
 These nuts are calcium-rich, making it a good choice to ensure that you are getting enough of this bone-building mineral.
 Plus, they are also rich in fiber and vitamin E, an antioxidant that helps fight off cancer and improve the condition and appearance of your skin.

 We all know that including more veggies in your dinner plate is one of the keys to weight loss.
 Kale, spinach and romaine lettuce are low in calories and full of fiber, which keeps you feeling full for longer and thus, avoid snacking on high calorie foods.
 They are also nutrient-dense, providing you vitamins and minerals needed to nourish your body.

 Eating berries will not only fill your tummy but also nourish your body.
 Berries such as blueberries and strawberries are dubbed as superfoods.
 They are loaded with antioxidants that fight off cancer and promote skin health.
 Add a handful in your smoothie or sprinkle over your breakfast cereal.

 Avocado is packed with vitamins and minerals that nourish our body.
 It contains essential minerals potassium and magnesium which help regulate fluid balance and prevents constipation, respectively.

 Can’t stop eating but don’t know what to eat and not gain weight?
-Eat banana instead of prepackaged sugar-filled snacks that are readily available in convenience stores.
+Eat bananas instead of prepackaged sugar-filled snacks that are readily available in convenience stores.
 This fruit is naturally sweet and packed with potassium.
-Think of how many calories you can save from eating banana instead of snacks with added sugar.
+Think of how many calories you can save from eating bananas instead of snacks with added sugar.